OGsniper-philly/catching_turtles_ros2/README.md

 will try to "catch" all of the turtles randomly spawned in the window.
 It will do this by catching the closest one.
 The Python implementation will have a red turtle trail and C++ a blue one.

-Feel free to change the params file located in ws/src/bring_up/config/ directory.
-You can change the proportional gains used in the P controller and the spawn rate of the turtles to catch.
+Feel free to change the params.yaml file located in ws/src/bring_up/config/ directory.
+Some parameters include proportional gains used in
+P controllers, spawn rate, catch the closest turtle or not, and many more.

 Key Technologies:
+     - ROS2:
-     - ROS2 Topics and Services in C++ and Python
+          Topics and Services in C++ and Python
+          Launch files
-     - Custom interfaces for data transfer between nodes
+          Custom interfaces (data transfer between nodes)
      - Multithreaded processing (C++ only)
      - Object oriented design
      - Client-server model